An orange world map with the MTFX logo below it, representing MTFX’s global reach and global money transfer network.

 Main channels for international business transfers

-Businesses today have multiple options to complete cross-border payments, each with unique benefits and limitations:
+Businesses today in Canada have multiple options to complete cross-border payments, each with unique benefits and limitations:

 • Bank wires: Traditional and widely used, bank wires rely on the SWIFT network to move funds between banks.
 They are secure but can be slower and more expensive due to intermediary fees and FX markups.